About the Avon Lake Board of Municipal Utilities

-Avon Lake Regional Water is governed by an independent board, the Avon Lake Board of Municipal Utilities, which is duly elected by the residents of Avon Lake to establish policy and oversee the utility’s operations.
+Avon Lake Regional Water is governed by an independent body, the Avon Lake Board of Municipal Utilities (the Board), elected by the residents of Avon Lake.
+The Board has five members, which serve four-year terms.

-The Board has five members and meets twice a month (the first and third Tuesday), except during summer recess in July and August, when the second meetings in July and August, does not take place.
+The Board meets twice a month (the first and third Tuesday), except during summer recess in July and August, when the second meetings in July and August, do not take place.
 Regular meeting times and dates are posted on our website calendar and open to the public.

 Board Member Profiles